-- In the event of a tie for the gross champion a "sudden death" playoff is to be played until there is a winner. - In the event of the gross champion also being the best net score for their grade, the net winner will be the player with the next best score.
+- In the event of a tie for the gross champion, a "sudden death" playoff is to be played until there is a winner. - In the event of the gross champion also being the best net score, the net winner will be the player with the next best score.